Witchcraft in Latin America: Concept

 Across the Afro-Latin diaspora, many forms of spiritual practices have emerged: Cuban Santería, and Brazilian Candomblé and Umbanda.
 What sets the "witches" of Latin America apart from their European counterparts is the blend of religiosity and spirituality.
 Latin American "witches" are rooted in African magic, European spiritualism, and Indigenous practices, making them practice an integrated version of spirituality.

+Mexico

+Witchcraft in Mexico comprises various traditions, rituals, and beliefs.
+Among the many rituals and beliefs rooted in Mexican folklore are limpia and mal de ojo.
+Limpia or barrida is a cleansing ritual practiced in brujería and curanderismo.
+The word limpia translates to clean, and barrida means sweep; the practice is intended to cleanse someone.
+The ritual involves the patient, either sitting or standing, being swept from head to toe with a broom typically made with herbs.
+The purpose of the ritual is to remove negative energy and bring on spiritual strength.
+While there are various ways to perform the act, the ritual can also include the use of a lemon or egg as a means to sweep away the negative energy.

+Mal de Ojo

+Mal ojo, often called mal de ojo or ojo, translates to "bad eye".
+The belief is that someone can cause another person or object to become ill or damaged by staring with envy or malice.
+However, since it is believed that it can be done intentionally and unintentionally, staring in admiration may also cause harm.
+To prevent or combat this, the person who was staring may touch the affected person or item.
+The symptoms associated with mal de ojo are vomiting, headaches, and fever, to name a few.

+A folk remedy similar to limpia called “barrer con un blanquillo” or sweep with an egg is performed to treat illness or ailments caused by mal de ojo.
+Variations of the ritual differ; however, there are two main components.
+The first is an egg to be used in a sweeping motion away from the person while the person performing the ritual recites a prayer or chant.
+The second is to crack the egg into a glass, jar, or bowl of water.
+However, what is done after the egg varies as well as what is recited during the ritual.

 Brazil

 In Brazil, witchcraft traditions blend African religions like Candomble and Umbanda with Indigenous and European practices.
 Bruxos often invoke Orixas, or spirits of nature, in healing ceremonies and magic work.

 Peru

 In the Andean regions of Peru, particularly around Cusco, spiritual practices revolve around the veneration of Pachamama (Mother Earth) and Apus (Mountain Spirits).
 Ritual offerings called despachos are a central aspect of these practices, where individuals offer items such as coca leaves, food, and alcohol to these deities in exchange for protection, good fortune, or healing.
 These rituals demonstrate the deep connection between the spiritual world and nature in the Indigenous beliefs.